 Beware of Free Art Appraisals and Appraisers

 Q: I never pay for an art appraisal.
-When I find an interesting piece of art and need an appraisal, I usually take it to a local auction house and have their appraiser tell me what they think they can sell it for.
+When I find an interesting piece of art and need an appraisal, I usually take it to a local dealer or auction house and have an owner, staff person or appraiser tell me what they think it's worth.
 I hardly ever sell through them though.
 I either keep the art for myself or sell it to collectors on my own.
-I get the best of all worlds by saving on appraisal fees, auction house commissions.
+I get the best of all worlds by saving on appraisal fees, and dealer, gallery or auction house commissions.
 Is this a good idea?
-And what about those appraisers or dealers on the internet or in the phone book who advertise free appraisals?
+And what about those appraisers, dealers or stores that advertise free appraisals?
 I'm thinking about starting to use them too.

 The less obvious problem with so-called free appraisals from auction houses is that they're not really appraisals at all.
 They're only quick approximations of what auction houses think your art will sell for at their sales.
 The estimates do not necessarily reflect how the art might sell at someone else's auction or what it's fair market value might be.
 What one auction house can sell an item for might be completely different from what the next one can sell it for.
-Hammer prices at any particular auction house more accurately reflect the client base of that auction house than it does the market in general or the fair market values of the art that they sell.
+Hammer prices at any particular auction house more accurately reflect the client base of that auction house than they do the market in general or even the fair market values of the art that they sell.

-And yes, sadly there's still more... the part you really better pay attention to.
-Be aware that art and antiques dealers and appraisers who offer so-called free pricing or appraisal services are often really looking to buy items they "appraise" on the cheap-- an obvious conflict of interest.
-When people bring them art or antiques they want, they "appraise" artificially low, and then offer to buy at or below those values (or make referrals to dealers who'll buy at those prices-- the "appraisers" frequently getting finder's fees, or more accurately, kickbacks, when dealers buy).
+And yes, sadly there's still more... and this is the part you really better pay attention to.
+Be aware that art, collectibles, and antiques dealers and "appraisers" who offer so-called free pricing or appraisal services may really be looking to buy the items they "appraise" on the cheap-- an obvious conflict of interest.
+In situations like this, when people bring them art or collectibles or whatever they're advertising for, there's a genuine temptation (if not a deliberate intention) to "appraise" artificially low, and then offer to buy at or below those values (or make referrals to dealers who'll buy at those prices, with the "appraisers" often getting finder's fees, or more accurately, kickbacks, when dealers buy).

 More about art appraisals from Alan Bamberger: